iStockphoto.com / Sean Pavone

 EventsIn addition to its many cultural and historic landmarks, this destination hosts a number of outstanding festivals and events that may coincide with your visit.

 Food festivals centered on local cuisine are a universal favorite.
-Boone Hall Plantation & Gardens in Mount Pleasant makes a lovely backdrop for two of the area's most anticipated annual foodie events.
-The Lowcountry Oyster Festival takes place in late January (imagine all-you-can-eat bivalves by the bucket served with cocktail sauce and crackers) and late September brings The Taste of Charleston , a gastronomic roundup of cuisine by some of Charleston's finest chefs.
-Oysters make a comeback in March at the Shuckin' in the Park Oyster Roast held in Old Santee Canal Park in Moncks Corner.
+Boone Hall Plantation & Gardens in Mount Pleasant makes a lovely backdrop for one of the area's most anticipated annual foodie events.
+The Lowcountry Oyster Festival takes place in late January (imagine all-you-can-eat bivalves by the bucket served with cocktail sauce and crackers).
 Sample the city's best at the Charleston Wine + Food Festival in early March; more than 100 demonstrations take place in the Culinary Village in Marion Square.
 Beer, cocktails, spirits and food also are showcased at dining events and seminars throughout Charleston.
+Oysters make a comeback in March at the Shuckin' in the Park Oyster Roast held at Old Santee Canal Park in Moncks Corner.

 Since 1983, one of the nation's premier wildlife art shows has called Charleston home.
 Art celebrates nature at the Southeastern Wildlife Exposition , held annually on the Friday, Saturday and Sunday preceding Presidents Day.
 Preservation and conservation are the underlying themes of this 3-day event featuring paintings, drawings, photography and carvings by renowned wildlife artists.
 Falcon flights and canine retriever demonstrations, live animal shows, wildlife exhibits and educational programs covering topics of global interest are additional offerings.